This Island (Le Tigre album)

-This Island is the third and final album by American dance-punk band Le Tigre.
+This Island is the third and most recent album by American dance-punk band Le Tigre.
 It was released by Universal Records on October 19, 2004.
 The album was the band's only one for a major label and reached number 130 on the Billboard 200.
 As of 2008, the album had sold 90,000 copies.

 Recording and production

 Following the conclusion of the Feminist Sweepstakes touring cycle in 2002, the band envisioned a different approach to their recording.
 They decided to remove studio deadlines, and instead of going to North Carolina to record material (because New York recording studios were too expensive), the band used their touring money to set up their own individual home studios with Pro Tools in Manhattan, New York, and were switching around hard drives of music while working on the record.
 "It’s done so much", JD Samson commented on the new recording approach.
 "One thing is that it lends it self so well to the bands music and it's a non-linear process where we can just patch stuff up and also having the time.
 But plus it made us stuck for years on the record because we were so picky."

 As there were no deadlines for studio times or pressures from their label at the time, Mr. Lady, the band had the ability to polish their sound beyond the DIY sound of their previous records.
 “It’s slightly more produced", Kathleen Hanna commented on the record's sound.
 "Just because we spent a lot more time on each individual song and made sure we had all the frequencies covered."
 The band chose Nick Sansano as the album's producer, due to his work mixing Rob Base & DJ E-Z Rock's "It Takes Two"; "It pretty much sealed the deal for us", Johanna Fateman commented.